 Upon completing training, students wishing to transition to Los Angeles are invited to apply to Atlantic in Los Angeles.
 Designed for graduates specifically interested in film and television work on the west coast, this class offers advanced training and camera work while emphasizing an introduction to Los Angeles and the industry as well as exposure to casting directors, talent agents and managers.

 NYU second year students perform one-acts in either the fall or spring semester in our school’s black box studio theater.
-Recent productions have included evenings of Thornton Wilder and Shel Silverstein works.
+Recent productions have included evenings of Noel Coward works.

 NYU’s third year students perform classical plays in the fall semester in our 85-seat off-Broadway house, Stage 2.
-Recent productions include: Trojan Women, Three Sisters and The Tempest.
 Students also perform a self-written sketch-comedy piece in the black box studio theater.
-Spring semester performances are full-length productions of contemporary texts and have recently included A Bright Room Called Day, Mad Forest, and In the Next Room.
+Spring semester performances are full-length productions of contemporary texts.
+Recent productions include: Spring Awakening, Melancholy Play, and The Children’s Hour.
 The third year culminates in a full-length production that is student-selected, produced, directed and designed.
 This production serves to introduce the new student-formed company to the community.

 Casting is guaranteed in both years and is determined by audition.